Chinese Academy of Sciences

-Queensland is the only state worldwide, to have a jointly funded program with the Chinese Academy of Sciences (CAS)—one of the world’s most eminent scientific organisations, home to two universities and 110 specialist institutes.
+Queensland is the only state worldwide, to have a jointly funded program with the Chinese Academy of Sciences (CAS)—one of the world’s most eminent scientific organisations, home to 2 universities and more than 110 specialist institutes.

 Established in 2009, the agreement and associated fund, the Queensland-Chinese Academy of Sciences Collaborative Science Fund, assists Queensland and Chinese researchers to jointly undertake practical and applied science and research projects in:

 - agricultural biotechnology and food research including food safety

 - environmental science.